fogrizovic/tenx-wdio-exercise/README.md

 # wdio-tenx
 ## LIVE EXAM

-This repository contains a basic WDIO framework setup with 2 tests.
+This repository contains a basic WDIO framework setup with some tests.
 * Excercise 1: tests for the login
 * Excercise 2: tests for the home.
 Login is a precondition for all tests.